Tiberiu Căpușă

-Tiberiu Ionuț Căpușă (born 6 April 1998) is a Romanian professional footballer who plays as a defender for Liga I club Chindia Târgoviște.
+Tiberiu Ionuț Căpușă (born 6 April 1998) is a Romanian professional footballer who plays as a right back for Liga I club Hermannstadt.

 International career

-He made his debut for Romania national football team on 6 June 2021 in a friendly against England.
+He made his debut for Romania national team on 6 June 2021 in a friendly against England.
 He substituted Deian Sorescu in the 66th minute and conceded a penalty kick a minute later by fouling Jack Grealish in the penalty area.
 England converted the penalty and won 1–0.

 Personal life

 Tiberiu Căpușă is the son of Giani Capușă former player FC Bacău, Politehnica Iași, Foresta Fălticeni and FC Vaslui.